-The dental team includes 2 principal dentists, 8 associate dentists, 5 qualified dental nurses, 1 trainee dental nurse, 2 dental hygienists and 2 receptionists.
-The practice has 5 treatment rooms.
+The dental team includes two principal dentists, 1 associate dentist, 1 trainee dental nurse and 2 qualified dental nurses, who also undertake reception duties.
+The practice has 2 treatment rooms, one of which is used as the decontamination area.

-During the inspection we spoke with the 2 principal dentists, 1 dental nurse, 1 dental hygienist and 1 receptionist.
+During the inspection we spoke with the 2 principal dentists and 1 dental nurse.
 We looked at practice policies, procedures and other records to assess how the service is managed.